 When we did get the opportunity to swim, we watched their behavior from above for several minutes before sliding into the water to watch the pod swim past.

 Every day offered something new.
-From launch feeding humpbacks to newborn orca calves to inquisitive big boys, every day held a new surprise.
+Every day held a new surprise— from launch-feeding humpbacks to newborn orca calves to inquisitive big boys.

 After getting out of the water, the day was ours to enjoy.
 We relaxed in the hot tub on the front of the boat during a blizzard and played a Monopoly card game inside the dining area.